Reporting New Information / Events

 What needs to be reported to the IRB?

 All reports of new risk information, unanticipated problems, adverse events, non-compliance, audits and monitoring reports are now submitted in the electronic system.
-New information falls into three categories:
+New information falls into four categories:

-- Events or information that require prompt reporting to the IRB
+- Events, problems or information that require prompt reporting to the IRB

 - Events or information that can be submitted at the time of Continuing Review